fedefilo/journal_guide/README.md

 Disciplines can be added and deleted by all users/ Journals can only be edited or deleted by the user that created the entry.
 Login and registration only possible with a Facebook account.
+**Login works OK in a Chrome incognito window.
+Please test it there.**
 Some screenshots provided in the screenshot folder.

 **Installation instructions**